chavindsilva/MEDS1001/Appendix C - Conceptual Research Model/README.txt

     Visually synthesising a volumetric model from Figure 1 and Figure 2.
       Depicting acquisition as a function of f(required skills - current skills) by linking endpoints to form a membrane; technical skills x-axis, soft skills y-axis
-      Overlayed with the intersecting fields and technological impact f(SportsMed n Ortho) = max(Modality) by linear curve of heights; y-axis
+      Overlayed with the intersecting fields and technological impact f(SportsMed n Ortho) = max(Modality) by linear curve of heights; z-axis
       A volumetric shape was generated to underscore tensions in aquiring new skills for industry, challenged by advacements in technology.

     Conceptual Model
         highlights; intergration of technical skills in these fields with technology; blending of green and red moving from 2025 to 2035 importance of developing and integrating new types of soft skills in the future; overlapping high modal dark blue towards 2035